Why Use Retirement Funds to Buy Polkadot?

 How Does it Work?

-Although we feel our relationship with Gemini Exchange is the best way to invest in cryptos, not all tokens are available on the popular exchange.
+Although we feel our relationship with Bitstamp is the best way to invest in cryptos, not all tokens are available on the popular exchange.
 As of right now, Polkadot is one of them.
 However, you can still invest with the exchange of your choosing, such as Coinbase.
-When you use Gemini, you can open up your trading account in the name of your IRA or 401(k) plan.
+When you use Bitstamp, you can open up your trading account in the name of your IRA or 401(k) plan.
 However, in order to invest on a different exchange, you need to open an LLC.
 While there is an added expense, it’s the best solution if you want to trade on another exchange.

 Once the LLC is created, it will be wholly owned by your self-directed retirement plan.
 You will then create your exchange account in the name of the LLC.
 The one drawback is that it’s not immediately known that the LLC is owned by a retirement plan, and thus not subject to annual taxes.
 If ever questioned, you simply need to tell the IRS that your LLC is owned by your plan and you should have zero tax-reporting issues.
 Plus, there are no third-party broker fees.
 Once your plan is funded, the LLC is set up and your exchange account is created, you can start buying and selling Polkadot and other cryptos without worrying about taxes!

 According to their website, “Polkadot development is on track to deliver the most robust platform for security, scalability and innovation.”
 It’s a recent crypto with a supply of just over one billion.
 While returns since it’s inception are up almost 100%, it has been subject to the volatility of the entire crypto space.
 The newcomer is not like the original crypto, Bitcoin.
 Instead, it’s more of a software platform.